Message Queuing Telemetry Transport or MQTT is a lightweight, publish-subscribe network protocol that transports messages between devices.

 MQTT is used for data exchange between constrained devices and server applications.
 It keeps bandwidth requirements to an absolute minimum, handles unreliable networks, requires little implementation effort for developers, and is, therefore, ideal for machine-to-machine (M2M) communication.

-In this blog, we will learn how to create a Mosquitto server, and will make a MQTT network to publish and subscribe to messages with multiple Raspberry PLC.
+In this post, we will learn how to create a Mosquitto server and will make a MQTT network to publish and subscribe to messages with multiple Raspberry Pi based PLC.

 What is MQTT and how does it work?